mahnaz007/ImagePreprocessing/docs/usage.md

 - [bids-validator](https://github.com/bids-standard/bids-validator)
 - [FSL](https://fsl.fmrib.ox.ac.uk/fsl/fslwiki/FSL) (for NIfTI file handling)

-Make sure these tools are accessible in your environment, and that the paths to necessary containers (e.g., dcm2bids and pydeface) are correctly set up.
+Make sure these tools are accessible in your environment, with the paths to the necessary containers (e.g., dcm2bids and pydeface) are correctly set up.

 ## Pipeline Workflow